GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

       .. rubric:: Validation reports

-      See the Cal/Val validation reports on a daily and quarterly basis.
+      Assess the validity of our datasets against these validation reports.

       `Visit the Validation reports </validation/>`_